vlasmirnov/MAGUS/README.md

 *python3 ../magus.py -d outputs -s subalignments -o magus_result.txt*

 *-s* specifies the directory with subalignment files.
 Alternatively, you can pass a list of file paths.
-*-b* (optional) specifies the directory with user-provided backbone alignment files.
-If omitted, they will be generated with MAFFT

 - - - -